-Where did the German Breunig family come from?
-What is the German Breunig family crest and coat of arms?
-When did the Breunig family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Breunig family history?The surname Breunig, is likely of patronymic origin, that is, it belongs to the category of surnames derived from the first name of the father of the initial bearer.
+The surname Breunig, is likely of patronymic origin, that is, it belongs to the category of surnames derived from the first name of the father of the initial bearer.
 In this instance, the name indicates "son of Brüning," a variant of Bruno.
 The personal name Bruno is a pet form of names such as Brunolf, Brunwardt and Brunheri, all derived from the Old High German word "brunja" meaning brown.
 The name probably would have been initially given as a nickname to one with brown hair or a dark complexion.
 The name may also have been derived from the Middle High German "brunne" meaning "breastplate."
 Bruningsen is also a place name in Westfalia.

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Breunig include Bruening, Breuninger, Breuninge, Breuning, Brüning, Brünings, Brauening, Brunig, Bruenink, Brunke (Friesland), Bruhnke, Brunken, Brünicke, Brüntjen, Brünjes and many more.

-Another 161 words (12 lines of text) are included under the topic Early Breunig Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Breunig Notables in all our PDF Extended History products and printed products wherever possible.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from the Rhineland who wished to escape either poverty or religious persecution.
 Many of those who left the Rhineland to seek their fortunes in the prosperous and free New World settled in the major urban centers of the United States and Canada.
 In the United States, the settlers from the Rhineland passed through immigration centers like that of Ellis Island, most of them moving on to Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, the majority of Rhinelanders settled in Ontario and the prairie provinces.
 An examination of passenger and immigration lists has revealed many important settlers to North America bearing the name Breunig, or one of its variants above: